 Thankfully, CEO reputation management can work to help C-suite professionals control and manage the way their image is perceived by potential investors, customers, and others.

 In today's digital age, it can feel impossible to control what news outlets, customers, and others post online.
 In the midst of a scandal (or even a perceived scandal), information posted online can wreak havoc on the well-being of a company.

 CEO reputation management works to control negative information, create an influx of positive information, and direct the narrative of how people see the CEO.

 CEO reputation management works to provide the public (and others) with information that creates a positive view of a company's leadership.

 Traits that may be emphasized by a reputation management campaign include:

 If a story is in the media that makes it seem like a CEO is not doing one of the items listed above, the damage to a company's well-being can be tough to repair.
 Thankfully, working with a good CEO reputation management company can help right the ship — fast.

 It's a CEO's worst nightmare: a negative story gets out about their leadership or business practices — but it's not true.

-CEO reputation is an absolute necessity in the event that untrue information is being spread online.
+CEO reputation management is an absolute necessity in the event that untrue information spreads online.
 If this happens to you, don't sit back and wait for the dust to settle.
 It's imperative that you work with a company that can fight misinformation and turn things around before false information becomes cemented in the minds of customers and/or potential investors.